When Not Reading The Fine Print Can Cost Your Soul

 A few years earlier, several Londoners agreed (presumably inadvertently) to give away their oldest child in exchange for Wi-Fi access.
 Before they could get on the Internet, users had to check a box agreeing to "assign their first born child to us for the duration of eternity."
 According to the Guardian, six people signed up, but the company providing the Wi-Fi said the clause likely wouldn't be enforceable in a court of law.
 "It is contrary to public policy to sell children in return for free services," the company explained.

-And on April Fool's Day, 2010, the British retailer GameStation inserted a new clause into its license agreement, with a check box already ticked.
+And on April Fool's Day in 2010, the British retailer GameStation inserted a new clause into its license agreement, with a check box already ticked.
 If users didn't uncheck the box, they agreed to grant GameStation "a non transferable option to claim, for now and for ever more, your immortal soul."
-GameStation said that if it chose to exercise the soul transfer, it would serve notice in six-foot-high letters of fire.
+GameStation said that if it chose to exercise the soul transfer, it would serve notice in 6-foot-high letters of fire.

 Luckily, GameStation offered a way to get out of that clause.
 "If you a) do not believe you have an immortal soul, b) have already given it to another party, or c) do not wish to grant Us such a license, please click the link below to nullify this sub-clause and proceed with your transaction."
 Those who did click the link were rewarded with a voucher.